Before this past week of October 25th, 2021, I don’t think many people pondered what is a Bomb Cyclone and What Are Its Effects.

 Relief From Drought At A Cost

-The western states are entering an extended decades-long drought, possibly the dryest stretch since the 1500s, according to a recent LA Times Article.
+The western and pacific coast is entering an extended decades-long drought, possibly the dryest stretch since the 1500s, according to a recent LA Times Article.

-With 2021 being one of the worst, if not the worst, fire seasons ever recorded, heavy rain that falls on the previously burned ground, known as burn scars, causes additional hazards.
+With 2021 being one of the worst, if not the worst, fire seasons ever recorded in the west and pacific northwest, heavy rain that falls on the previously burned ground, known as burn scars, causes additional hazards.

 Ahead of the storm, many people wanted to get a look at this intense weather phenomenon.
 However, authorities had issued warnings indicating that the conditions might be too extreme for even the most experienced and hearty outdoor enthusiasts.